HOW EXTENSIVE IS RISING DAMP?

 “Dampness of one sort or another is the most common problem in housing.
 It results in visible wetting of walls, ceilings and floors, blistering paint, bulging plaster, mould on the surfaces and fabrics and sulphate attack on brickwork It can also lead to less obvious problems – thermal insulation is reduced in effectiveness or brickwork because metal components embedded in it have corroded.
 As with all remedial repair work, the first step to solving any damp related problem is to diagnose the cause correctly.”
 B.R.E.
 Good Repair Guide 5 – Diagnosing the Causes of Dampness, January 1997

-“Before any measures are undertaken, the problem should be analyzed in order to identify the cause properly.
+“Before any measures are undertaken, the problem should be analysed in order to identify the cause properly.
 In the first instance professional advice should be obtained rather than that of a specialist damp-proofing contractor.”
 The Repair of Historic Buildings (English Heritage) by Christopher Brereton

-Often specialist remedial treatment companies report “they have diagnosed rising damp” and specify remedial chemical damp-proofing treatments which is possibly inappropriate, to be carried out by themselves.
-If a Specialist damp Contractor is to be used they should be a member of the Property Care Association who are more likely to provide an accurate damp assessment.
-However, an Independent damp and timber Surveyor with specialist knowledge of Historic Buildings will look at the property holistically using his/her residential survey experience to provide the broader picture without the potential influence of profit on the opinion given.
+If a specialist damp contractor is to be used they should be a member of the Property Care Association who are more likely to provide an accurate damp assessment.
+However, an Independent damp and timber surveyor with specialist knowledge of Historic Buildings will look at the property holistically using his/her residential survey experience to provide the broader picture without the potential influence of profit on the opinion given.

-Building Research Digest 245 recommends that samples of brickwork are taken from within the wall and laboratory analysis undertaken to determine the actual amount of capillary moisture which is present.
 This damp test is invasive as holes are drilled (10mm diameter) in walls to obtain plaster and brick samples but it is a lot less destructive than having plaster chopped off to a height of approximately 1 meter all round the house in order to install a chemical d.p.c. when the damp treatment is not necessary.
-After collecting samples we can make good walls and the cost of accurate diagnosis usually results in avoiding unnecessary expenditure on disruptive, messy work, which often results after incorrect diagnosis.

 Moisture content of samples can be determined by 2 methods.